How do you assess the value of a personal injury claim?

 Learning level: Fundamental/Intermediate

 This advanced course for paralegals and lawyers will provide a high-level discussion regarding the various heads of damages in a personal injury claim, with a theme of quantification.
 The conference will begin with a client's story of catastrophic injury and how the legal team was instrumental in assisting this family through the legal process.
-Senior trial lawyers will discuss topics on proving and prosecuting paediatric brain injury, understanding the theory of your case, tips on quantification and legal research, and an overview of defences that impact an award of damages.
+Senior trial lawyers will discuss topics on proving and prosecuting pediatric brain injury, understanding the theory of your case, tips on quantification and legal research, and an overview of defences that impact an award of damages.

 The legal principles of causation will also be highlighted, with a review of the CAP on non-pecuniary damages and relevant case law.
-The challenging subject of psychological injury will also be reviewed and analysed, with specific discussion on chronic pain, pre-existing psychological issues, conversion disorder, somatic symptom disorder, and adjustment disorder.
+The challenging subject of psychological injury will also be reviewed and analyzed, with specific discussion on chronic pain, pre-existing psychological issues, conversion disorder, somatic symptom disorder, and adjustment disorder.

-The afternoon shifts focus to the many elements going into quantification of a claim including pecuniary damages, past and future income loss, functional capacity evaluations, vocational counselling, and cost of future care.
+The afternoon shifts focus to the many elements going into quantification of a claim including pecuniary damages, past and future income loss, functional capacity evaluations, vocational counseling, and cost of future care.
 We will conclude the day with an exercise in applying the topics of the day to a quantification of claim problem.

 At this course you will learn:

 - the importance of connecting with your client through advocacy, empathy, and compassion